siberianfox/g2wiki/Programming-TinyG2.md

 Please note: We do not yet have instructions for Windows or Linux, but the steps are similar.

-Programming TinyG2 onto the Arduino Due from Apple OSX
+Plashing TinyG2 to the Arduino Due w/ Apple OSX
 =============================

 ###Step 1 - Get the TinyG2.elf file